NHOrus/srwq-compilation/episode-04.md

 "...There are worse ways to die, but I'd rather you didn't." quips Arado.

 The Transformer flies level with you, sizing you up.
 "You're making a mistake, Mirror Katina.
-We planned to do this as peacefully as possible, but if you hurt Arado, so help me, I'll...I'll..."
+We planned to do this as peacefully as possible, but if you hurt Arado, so help me, I'll...
+I'll..."

 "It's ok, Mr. Loud.
 You just leave us alone and I'll take... special care of Arado-kun."